bluescarni/piranha/doc/math_cos.rst

 .. cpp:concept:: template <typename T> piranha::CosineType

    This concept is satisfied if :cpp:func:`piranha::cos()` can be called with an argument of type ``T``.
-More specifically, this concept will be satisfied if
+Specifically, this concept will be satisfied if

    .. code-block:: c++